If you missed day 1 of NYFW, check it out here!

 I only had one show that day so we spent the rest of the day sightseeing.
 One thing I found out very quickly that I love about New York is the fact that anything could happen.
 You never know what event will happen or who you’ll see!
 That’s what happened when we went to the Grand Central Station next.
 There’s way more than just trains happening… to my surprise.
 There are restaurants, stores, events, etc.

-We hit up Ralph’s Coffee afterwards…a coffee shop inside of Ralph Lauren!
+We hit up Ralph’s Coffee afterward…a coffee shop inside of Ralph Lauren!
 It was quiet, pretty, and a nice place to take a breather.

 Here are some better photos of my outfit and the snow!

-All in all thought it was a super eventful day full of many memories…stay tuned for day 3!
+All in all, it was a super eventful day full of many memories…stay tuned for day 3 of NYFW!